kgrid/specs/docs/activationSpec.md

 ## 5. Specifications
 ### 5.1 Caching
 The activator MAY cache KOs and keep them locally.
-If the KOs are cached then the activator SHOULD report the local url.
+If the KOs are cached then the activator SHOULD report the local URL.

 ### 5.2 Manifest path
 The activator MUST load KOs from a manifest file that has the specific format mentioned in specs.

 The activator MUST allow the manifest path to be defined at runtime (typically through an environment variable).
 The manifest path MUST be a valid URI.
 Implementations MAY additionally allow local file path references, including relative path.
-Additional tooling MAY allow manifest paths to be set in other ways (e.g. by command line properties ).
+Additional tooling MAY allow manifest paths to be set in other ways (e.g. by command line properties).

-The activator SHOULD resolve the manifest item’s, if their location is not absolute, using the manifest path.
+The activator SHOULD resolve the manifest items, if their location is not absolute, using the manifest path.

 If the manifest path is used as an environment variable, to avoid conflicts with other activators and apps, the activator SHOULD use its id as part of the environment variable names.
 Example: ORG_KGRID_PYTHON_ACTIVATOR_MANIFEST_PATH.
 Activator developers SHOULD document what they are using for the name of the environment variable.
-If no environment variable is set, the system MAY load objects from a well known location.
+If no environment variable is set, the system MAY load objects from a well-known location.

 ### 5.3 Activation
 #### 5.3.1 Loading